Phase recovery with Bregman divergences for audio source separation: Experiments

 \subsection{Comparison to other methods}

 The separation results on the test set are presented in Figure~\ref{fig:test_sdr}.
-We observe that at high ($10$ dB) or moderate ($0$ dB) input SNRs, the proposed algorithm overall outperforms MISI when $d=2$ and for $\beta \geq 1$.
-We notably remark a performance peak at around $\beta = 1.25$ depending on the input SNR.
+We observe that at high ($10$ dB) or moderate ($0$ dB) iSNRs, the proposed algorithm overall outperforms MISI when $d=2$ and for $\beta \geq 1$.
+We notably remark a performance peak at around $\beta = 1.25$ depending on the iSNR.
 This observation is consistent with the findings of~\cite{Vial2021}, where the gradient algorithm using the KL divergence (i.e., $\beta=1$) in a similar scenario ($d=2$ and ``left" formulation) exhibited good performance.

-At low input SNR ($-10$ dB), the proposed method consistently outperforms the MISI baseline whether $d=1$ or $2$ and for both the ``right" and ``left" problem formulations.
-This behavior is somewhat reminiscent of~\cite{Vial2021}: when the spectrograms are severly degraded (i.e., at low input SNR), the algorithm based on the quadratic loss (here, MISI) is outperformed by algorithms based on more suitable alternative losses.
+At low iSNR ($-10$ dB), the proposed method outperforms the MISI baseline when $d=2$ and for the ``left" problem formulation.
+This behavior is somewhat reminiscent of~\cite{Vial2021}: when the spectrograms are severly degraded (i.e., at low iSNR), the algorithm based on the quadratic loss (here, MISI) is outperformed by algorithms based on more suitable alternative losses.
 Besides, it is also outperformed by a gradient algorithm based on the same quadratic loss when using a fine-tuned step size.
 This highlights the potential interest of phase recovery with Bregman divergences in such a scenario.

-Finally, note that the performance of the proposed method strongly depends on the speaker and the kind of noise used in the experiments.
-Further investigations are needed to identify the optimal $\beta$ for a given class of signals, which should reduce this sensitivity and improve the above results.
+Finally, note that the performance of the proposed method strongly depends on the speaker and the kind of noise used in the experiments (noise-specific results can be obtained using the provided code, but we do not detail them here due to space constraints).
+For instance, for public square and bus noises, the proposed method consistently outperforms MISI at $10$ dB iSNR while both methods perform similarly at $-10$ dB iSNR.
+However, for living room noises, a different trend is observed: in particular, the improvement of the proposed algorithm over MISI becomes more significant at $-10$ dB iSNR.
+As a result, further investigations are needed to identify the optimal $\beta$ for a given class of signals, which should reduce this sensitivity and improve the above results.